 For single-particle, we offer access to a Talos Arctica with FEI Falcon II detector and a Titan Krios with FEI Falcon II and Gatan Bioquantum K2 Summit image filter/detector, located at SciLifeLab, Stockholm.
 For cryo-ET, we offer a Titan Krios with FEI Falcon III and a Scios DualBeam SEM, located at Umeå University.

-The facilities can be accessed by Swedish researchers through a peer-reviewed routine, and applications are welcomed any time though the Application Portal Applications will be reviewed four times per year (submission deadlines on the 1st of October, January, April and July).
+The facilities can be accessed by Swedish researchers through a peer-reviewed routine, and applications are welcomed any time though the Application Portal Applications will be reviewed four times per year.
 Successful proposals will be scheduled time on the microscopes that will be allocated in either 24h or 48h slots.

 To be updated in December.